 And their mission is to be “a comfortable, accessible place for poetry — a library and meeting place which invites poets and the public to step into the living tradition of poetry.
 Poets House seeks to document the wealth and diversity of modern poetry, to stimulate dialogue on issues of poetry in culture, and to cultivate a wider audience for poetry.”
 Read More→

-Orchard House, best known as the home in which Louisa May Alcott wrote Little Women, is a literary site that I’ve been longing to visit for years.
+Orchard House, best known as the home in which Louisa May Alcott wrote Little Women, is a literary site that’s a must-do for devotees of this classic American author.
 It’s a contemplative and rich experience, and a must-do pilgrimage for anyone who loves this iconic American author.

 The house, located in Concord, Massachusetts (within an hour of Boston) opened its doors to the public in 1911, some 23 years after the deaths of Louisa May and her father, the noted philosopher, educator (and, it could be argued, ne’er-do-well) Amos Bronson Alcott.
 Orchard House can be seen via a docent-led tour lasting about an hour.
 The Alcott family comes to life through the tour guide’s narrative, and questions are cheerfully answered along the way.